MarlinFirmware/Configurations/config/examples/Creality/Ender-5 Plus/CrealityV1 (ORIGIN UI)/README.md

 # Ender-5 Plus Configurations for Marlin Firmware

-## Important
+> [!IMPORTANT]

-NOTE: The Ender-5 LCD stock firmware is only compatible with Creality firmware.
+> The Ender-5 LCD stock firmware is only compatible with Creality firmware.
 The LCD standard UI will not function.
 This is expected.

 ## Marlin DGUS UI Instructions